 These flourless chocolate cookies are like a rich and fudgy flat brownie.
-Nobody will even miss the flour!
+So easy to make and gluten free, but nobody will even miss the flour!

-I’ve wanted to make these for about…two years.
+I’ve wanted to make these Flourless Chocolate Cookies for about…two years.
 But another

 cake salad casserole soup cookie recipe kept replacing it. #foodbloggerproblems.

 I finally carved out 30 minutes and got after it – if for no other reason than to just cross them off my to-do list!

 There’s plenty of rich chocolate and sweet powdered sugar to mask the absence of flour.
 If you gave these to someone and didn’t tell them, they probably wouldn’t even know.

 They were super delicious and actually reminded me of brownies.
 Like a flat brownie.
 And one was pretty filling.